wunderwuzzi23/blog/content/posts/2024/chatgpt-hacking-memories.md

 And below you can find a step by step explanation.

-*Note: The above video recording is a more complex scenario (way cooler by the way) as it writes more memories and hides the prompt injection attack within the document.*

 #### Detailed steps of the proof-of-concept

+*Note: The video recording above is a more complex scenario (way cooler by the way) than this explanation here.
+The video writes more memories and hides the prompt injection attack within the document.*

 The document containing the prompt injection:

 [![matrix memory instructs](/blog/images/2024/chatgpt-memory-instructions.png)](/blog/images/2024/chatgpt-memory-instructions.png)

 The text is quite simple prompt injection and it's not embedded into a larger document.
 For that you can take a look at the video recording which has a more complex walk-through.